- Overview

 Create an XML feed

-To configure Indeed Apply for your Agency platform or a third-party platform, create and maintain an XML feed.
-An XML feed is an XML document that defines your jobs and how they appear on the Indeed site.
+To configure Indeed Apply for your agency platform or a third-party platform, create and maintain an XML feed.
+An XML feed is an XML document that defines your jobs and how they appear on Indeed.

-When your customers create job listings in your system, those listings go from your XML feed directly to the Indeed XML feed.
+When your customers create job listings in your system, those listings flow from your XML feed to Indeed.

 An XML feed includes: